7RU7H/Archive/Cyberwarfare/Theory/Cyberwarfare-Considerations.md

 Normality is default

+#### Counter Deception

+Deception is always stressful, counter deception is stressful - stressing pressure a release from a deceptive actor, but remaining calm will highlight the adversary's stress thereby modelling TTPs, the deceptive actor and their weaknesses.

 Therefore to prevent good lies
 - Enforce transparency as act of self-actuation and self-existence for the system